Eurozone: Criticism

 The eurozone has also been criticized for deepening inequality in Europe, particularly between the richest and poorest countries.
 According to a study by Bertelsmann Stiftung, countries such as Austria and the Netherlands benefited significantly from the common currency, while southern and eastern European members of the eurozone gained very little, and some countries are considered to have suffered adverse effects from adopting the euro.
-In an article for the Politico, Joseph Stiglitz argues: "The result for the eurozone has been slower growth, and especially for the weaker countries within it.
+In an article for Politico, Joseph Stiglitz argues that "[t]he result for the eurozone has been slower growth, and especially for the weaker countries within it.
 The euro was supposed to usher in greater prosperity, which in turn would lead to renewed commitment to European integration.
 It has done just the opposite — increasing divisions within the EU, especially between creditor and debtor countries."
 Matthias Matthijs believes that the euro resulted in a "winner-take-all" economy, as national income differences between eurozone members have widened further.
 He argues that countries such as Austria and Germany have gained from the eurozone at the expense of southern countries like Italy and Spain.

 By adopting the euro and abandoning their national currencies, eurozone countries gave up their ability to conduct independent monetary policy; as such, monetary policies used to combat recession, such as monetary stimulus or currency devaluation, are no longer available.
 During the European debt crisis, several eurozone countries (Greece, Italy, Portugal, Ireland, Spain, and Cyprus) were unable to repay their debt without third-party intervention by the European Central Bank and the International Monetary Fund.
 In order to grant the bailout, the ECB and the IMF forced the affected countries to adopt strict austerity measures.
 The European bailouts were largely about shifting exposure from banks onto European taxpayers, and exacerbated issues such as high unemployment and poverty.

 In 2019, a study from the Centre for European Policy concluded that while some countries had gained from adopting the euro, several countries were poorer than they would have been had they not adopted it, with France and Italy being particularly affected.
 The publication prompted a large number of reactions, pushing its authors to put out a statement clarifying some points.
-In 2020, a study from the University of Bonn reached a different conclusion: the adoption of the euro made “some mild losers (France, Germany, Italy, and Portugal) and a clear winner (Ireland)”.
+In 2020, a study from the University of Bonn reached a different conclusion: the adoption of the euro made "some mild losers (France, Germany, Italy, and Portugal) and a clear winner (Ireland)".
 Both studies used the synthetic control method to estimate what might have happened if the euro hadn't been adopted.